Marymount University: Athletics and recreation

-Marymount's athletic teams, known as the Saints, compete in NCAA Division III in the Atlantic East Conference and sponsor 23 sports.
+Marymount's athletic teams, known as the Saints, compete in NCAA Division III in the Atlantic East Conference and sponsor twenty-three sports.
 Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, swimming, tennis, track & field, volleyball and wrestling.
 Women's sports include basketball, cross country, flag football, golf, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball and wrestling.

-After nearly 29 years as a founding member of the Capital Athletic Conference (now the Coast to Coast Athletic Conference), Marymount joined with six other institutions in the region to form a new league, the Atlantic East Conference, which received NCAA approval to begin competition on September 1, 2018.
+After nearly twenty-nine years as a founding member of the Capital Athletic Conference (now the Coast to Coast Athletic Conference), Marymount joined with six other institutions in the region to form a new league, the Atlantic East Conference, which received NCAA approval to begin competition on September 1, 2018.

-In 2020, a record 50 percent of Marymount student-athletes were named to the Atlantic East Conference All-Academic Team.
+In 2020, a record fifty percent of Marymount student-athletes were named to the Atlantic East Conference All-Academic Team.
 Additionally, six student-athletes earned a spot on the Virginia Sports Information Directors (VaSID) Academic All-State team.

-Marymount also offers recreation and intramural programming throughout the year.
-Intramural offerings include basketball, volleyball, soccer, ultimate, kickball, wiffleball and canoe battleship.

 Clubs and student organizations

-Marymount University has over 30 clubs and student organizations, which are created based on the interests of Marymount students, and include groups dedicated to community service or philanthropy, cultural appreciation or specific academic interests.
+Marymount University has over thirty clubs and student organizations, which are created based on the interests of Marymount students, and include groups dedicated to community service or philanthropy, cultural appreciation or specific academic interests.

 The Student Government Association, Association for Campus Events and Marymount University's student-run newspaper The Banner provide students with additional organizational management experience.
 In addition, students have the opportunity to engage in leadership development opportunities through participation as an Orientation Leader or Resident Assistant.

-Community engagement

-Each year, Marymount students provide more than 16,000 hours of service in the local and global community.
-From tutoring children, providing health-assessment services, conducting food drives and cleaning up parks to building a chapel in the Dominican Republic or raising funds for a well in Sierra Leone, Marymount students actively seek out ways to make a difference.

-In 2018, Marymount University established the Saints Service Network to implement a framework for sustainable service programming.
-The center supports, promotes and coordinates service opportunities across campus, leveraging Marymount University's commitment to service and providing further opportunities for Marymount's students and faculty to work together on service projects, both inside and outside the classroom.

 Awards and acknowledgments

 In the U.S. News & World Report's 2023 Best Colleges Rankings, Marymount University was listed among "Best National Universities" for the first time in the institution's history.
 Previously, it was listed with "Regional Universities of the South."
-Marymount's newest rankings include: